 Professor Dominic Shellard

 Professor Dominic Shellard joined De Montfort University (DMU) in June 2010 as vice-chancellor and chief executive.
-During his tenure DMU has embarked upon a focussed journey of improvement.
-In 2014 DMU climbed 32 places in The Times and The Sunday Times Good University Guide, moving from 86th to 54th.
-This is the highest league table position DMU has ever achieved, as well as being the biggest improvement of any university in the UK.
+During his tenure, DMU has embarked upon a focussed journey of improvement.

-At DMU, Dominic has placed an emphasis on building creative strategic relationships with key industry and education partners in the UK and overseas, and promoting higher education and universities as a public good – this is encapsulated in DMU’s award-winning Square Mile community project, launched by Dominic in 2011, which won the 2014 Guardian University Award for Community Contribution as well as the Mahatma Gandhi International Award 2013, presented to organisations that make a “distinguished contribution” to the community.
+At DMU, Dominic has placed an emphasis on building creative strategic relationships with key industry and education partners in the UK and overseas, and promoting higher education and universities as a public good.
+This is encapsulated in DMU’s Square Mile community project, launched in 2011.
+The project won a 2014 Guardian University Award and the 2013 Mahatma Gandhi International Award, presented to organisations that make a “distinguished contribution” to the community.

-The expansion of the international agenda, together with the university’s commitment to advancing the employability prospects of its students, is epitomised by Dominic’s most recent innovation, #DMUglobal, which was launched in 2013.
-This unique initiative will see half of DMU’s students benefit from an international experience during their studies, considerably advancing their employability prospects.
-This work is complemented by DMU’s recent selection as the education channel partner for the UK government’s international GREAT Festivals of Creativity in Istanbul, Shanghai and Hong Kong.
+He has also led the expansion of the university’s international agenda, most notably with the launch of #DMUglobal, in 2013.
+This unique initiative offers all DMU students the opportunity to benefit from an international experience during their studies, considerably advancing their employability prospects.
+This work is complemented by DMU’s role as the education channel partner for the UK Government’s international GREAT festivals of Creativity (Shanghai, 2015) and Innovation (Hong Kong, 2018).

 On a personal level, Dominic is a passionate supporter of Queens Park Rangers Football Club and one of the UK’s most active VCs on Twitter.
 You can follow him @DMUVC.